-This project provides enhanced educational opportunities for girls in Sierra Leone through a fully-equipped, multimedia computer lab.
+This project provides enhanced educational opportunities for girls in Sierra Leone through a multimedia computer lab at the FAWE school.
 This helps to bridge the Digital Divide and broadens learning opportunities for students and teachers alike.
 The girls in this school come from homes where they do not have access to computers.
+Literacy rates are reportedly lower for female youths (42%) and female adults (26%) due to the combined effects of war, poverty and socio-cultural practices.

+The choices and opportunities available to adolescent girls will determine in many respects the future of Sierra Leone: whether the cycle of poverty is broken.
 Learning opportunities through the computer lab is helping to prepare the girls for success in our computer-enabled and connected society.
-Technology is playing a huge role in educating and empowering them, helping them to build more secure and stable futures through increased knowledge, communication and access to information.
-A technology-proficient woman is more likely to attend university, have more secure, healthy families and contribute to the overall well-being of her home and community.
+Technology is playing a huge role in educating and empowering them.
+A technology-proficient woman is more likely to attend university, have more secure, healthy families and a more secure future.

 Project contributes to achievement of UN goals, helping close the gender gap in education.
 It is an effective long-term investment, helping to eradicate poverty by enhancing education, broadening options and offering new opportunities.
 It offers great potential in terms of exposing the girls to much-needed computer technology and related opportunities.
 This exposure is helping to prepare the girls for our technology-aided world and for positions of future leadership.